-The remaining "Other" investments will represent a maximum of 20% of the Financial Product Net Asset Value.
-Remaining "Other" investments are used for hedging, liquidity and portfolio management of the Financial Product.
-Minimum environmental or social safeguards based on AXA IM exclusion policies are assessed and applied on all "Other" assets except on (i) non single name derivatives, (ii) on UCITS and/or UCIs managed by other management company and (iii) on cash and cash equivalent investments described above.
+The remaining "Not Sustainable" investments will represent a maximum of 20% of the Master's Net Asset Value.
+Remaining "Not Sustainable" investments are used for hedging, liquidity and efficient portfolio management of the Financial Product.
+Minimum environmental and social safeguards based on AXA IM exclusion policies are assessed and applied to all "Other" not sustainable assets.